Bandarawela: Economy

-Locals depend primarily upon agriculture to make a living.
-Many people are directly involved in vegetable cultivation and some are working as laborers in tea estates.
-There are a large number of tea plantations managed by both private and government run businesses that produce good quality tea for the world market.
+Locals depend primarily upon agriculture and livestock farming to make a living.
+Many people are directly involved in vegetable cultivation and some work as laborers in tea estates, mainly Indian Tamils.
+There are a large number of tea plantations managed by both private and government run businesses that produce good quality tea for the world market.Apiculture is a niche economical activity in Bandarawela, with the Bee Development unit of the Sri Lankan department of agriculture being located here.
 Many types of vegetables are grown in this area throughout the year, such as leek, carrot, beet root, cauliflower and cabbage.
-About one tenth of the population works for the government, private establishments or their own businesses.
-The majority of the people in this area fall in the middle income group.
+Commercial flower cultivation and spice cultivation also contributes to the economy.
+The Wholesale Vegetale Market in Bandarawela is one of the largest and most important in Sri Lanka.